Prosper-FRC/TrainingEN-JamesM/README.md

 Creation of Repo - 9/21/2024

-Addition of NewSwerve branch with 364 based swerbe code - 10/7/2024
+Addition of NeoSwerve branch with 364 based swerve code - 10/7/2024